 - 2017: 230,211 people enrolled (South Carolina’s enrollment decline, at only 0.7 percent, was smaller than the average decline of about 5 percent across all states that use HealthCare.gov)

 - 2019: 214,956 people enrolled

 - 2021: 230,050 people enrolled

-South Carolina’s CSR approach protects most enrollees, makes non-silver plans particularly appealing
+State's CSR approach protects most enrollees, makes non-Silver plans appealing

 Adding the cost of CSR to on-exchange silver plans while also making off-exchange silver plans available without the cost of CSR added to the premiums is the approach that protects the greatest number of consumers: people who get premium subsidies receive larger subsidies than usual, and people who don’t get premium subsidies have multiple options for plans that don’t have the cost of CSR added to their premiums.